r-lidar/lidR/README.md

 <img align="right" src="https://raw.githubusercontent.com/Jean-Romain/storage/master/README/catalog-plot_interactive.gif">

-`lidR` enables the user to manage, use and process a catalog of `las` files.
-The function `catalog` builds a `LAScatalog` object from a folder.
-The function `plot` displays this catalog on an interactive map using the `mapview` package (if installed).
+`lidR` enables the user to manage, use and process a collection of `las` files.
+The function `readLAScatalog` builds a `LAScatalog` object from a folder.
+The function `plot` displays this collection on an interactive map using the `mapview` package (if installed).

 ```r
 ctg <- readLAScatalog("<folder/>")
 plot(ctg, map = TRUE)
 ```

 From a `LAScatalog` object the user can (for example) extract some regions of interest (ROI) with `clip_roi()`.
-Using a catalog for the extraction of the ROI guarantees fast and memory-efficient clipping. `LAScatalog` objects allow many other manipulations that can be done with multicore processing, where possible.
+Using a catalog for the extraction of the ROI guarantees fast and memory-efficient clipping. `LAScatalog` objects allow many other manipulations that can be done with multicore processing.

 ### Individual tree segmentation